sujit-sahu/home/content/authors/admin/_index.md

 highlight_name: true
 ---

 Sujit Sahu is a Professor of Statistics at the University of Southampton.
-He is the author of the book <a href="bookbmstdr/"> Bayesian modeling of spatio-temporal data with R. </a>
+He is the author of the book <a href="bookbmstdr/"> Bayesian modeling of spatio-temporal data with R </a> published by <a href="https://www.taylorfrancis.com/books/mono/10.1201/9780429318443/bayesian-modeling-spatio-temporal-data-sujit-sahu"> Chapman and Hall/CRC Press. </a>

 {{< icon name="download" pack="fas" >}} Download his {{< staticref "uploads/2021_sahuresume.pdf" "newtab" >}}resumé{{< /staticref >}}.